 - Dr Kirsten Haworth - Lecturer in Humanitarianism and Conflict Response

-- Dr Jiho Cha - LEAP Programme Director and Senior Lecturer in Humanitarian Studies
+- Dr Jiho Cha - Senior Lecturer in Humanitarian Studies

-- Dr Ayham Fattoum - Lecturer in Disaster Operations Management
+- Dr Ayham Fattoum - Pathway Lead for MSc International Disaster Management, and Lecturer in Disaster Operations Management

 - Dr Antoine Burgard - Pathway Lead for MA Humanitarian and Conflict Response, and Lecturer in Contemporary History of Humanitarianism and Disaster

 - Dr Jessica Hawkins - Senior Lecturer in Humanitarian Studies